Jean Tiberi

+Jean Tiberi ([ʒɑ̃ tibeʁi]; 30 January 1935 – 27 May 2025) was a French politician who served as mayor of Paris from 1995 to 2001.

+Life and career

-Of Corsican descent, Tiberi first entered the National Assembly in August 1968 as the replacement for René Capitant, who was appointed to the government as Minister of Justice.
+Of Corsican descent, Tiberi first entered the National Assembly of France in August 1968 as the replacement for René Capitant, who was appointed to the government as Minister of Justice.
 He was re-elected in the 1973 election, serving until early 1976, when he was appointed to the government as Secretary of State in charge of Food Industries, under the Minister of Agriculture and the Minister of Industry and Research.
 He served in that position until August 1976, after which he returned to the National Assembly in a by-election in November 1976 to replace Monique Tisne.
-He has been re-elected to the National Assembly in every election since then.
+He was re-elected to the National Assembly in every subsequent election until 2012.

 He was Mayor of the 5th arrondissement of Paris from March 1983 to May 1995, when he became Mayor of Paris.
 After serving as Mayor of Paris, he was again elected as Mayor of the 5th arrondissement in 2001.

-Jean Tiberi and his wife Xavière Tiberi were involved in corruption scandals in the Paris region in which Mr Tiberi was convicted of vote-rigging and given a ten month suspended prison sentence.
+Jean Tiberi and his wife Xavière Tiberi were involved in corruption scandals in the Paris region in which Mr Tiberi was convicted of vote-rigging and given a ten-month suspended prison sentence.

-In 1998, a justice-ordered search of Jean and Xavière Tiberi's apartment on the Place du Panthéon showed that they possessed two pistols whose authorization had expired since 1991 and five ammunition boxes.
+In 1998, a justice-ordered search of Jean and Xavière Tiberi's apartment on the Place du Panthéon showed that they possessed two pistols whose authorization had expired in 1991 and five ammunition boxes.
 They were not prosecuted in exchange for the destruction of the weapons.

 The above actions are sometimes referred to by the press as Corsican mores.